MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2_sample_uwp.md

 <!-- ====================================================================== -->
 ## Step 1 - View the Readme

-The steps on the present page are general-purpose.
-See the sample-specific steps in the README sections, which may override the present page.

-1. In a separate window or tab, read the rendered README.md file for this project at GitHub: [README file for webview2_sample_uwp](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/SampleApps/webview2_sample_uwp#readme).
+1. In a separate window or tab, briefly read the rendered README.md file for this project at GitHub: [README file for webview2_sample_uwp](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/SampleApps/webview2_sample_uwp#readme).
 Then return to this page and continue the steps below.

    * [README > Prerequisites](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/SampleApps/webview2_sample_uwp#prerequisites)